cloud-gov/cg-site/content/ops/continuous-monitoring.md

 ## Continuous Monitoring process

-In order to maintain operational visibility, cloud.gov continuous monitoring program provides reports to the AOs at least yearly.
+In order to maintain operational visibility, cloud.gov continuous monitoring program provides reports to the AOs at least monthly.
 These deliverables include:

 - Condition of previous assessment
 - Weakness identified since the last assessment